SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-2-configure-data-source.md

 ## Import Data

 > In this exercise we assume that the geo data of the customers is stored separately in some other service.
-We mock the data in local JSON file for the simplicity reason.
+For simplicity, we mock the data in a local JSON file.

 Add a local data source to the application and display the data on the further enhanced SAPUI5 view.